Fujifilm X-E3 vs Nikon D7500

-The Fujifilm X-E3 and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in September 2017 and April 2017.
+The Fujifilm X-E3 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in September 2017 and April 2017.
 The X-E3 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

-An illustration of the physical size and weight of the Fujifilm X-E3 and the Nikon D7500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X-E3 and the Nikon D7500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably larger (58 percent) than the Fujifilm X-E3.
 Moreover, the D7500 is substantially heavier (114 percent) than the X-E3.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.